 Marriott is killing it with storytelling.
 They are the biggest producers of lifestyle content.
 Their "Two Bellmen" movie series portrayed the hotel as a source of entertainment while indirectly still selling guestrooms.
 Their movie, "French Kiss," drove $500,000 worth of booking in 60 days.
 This flood of growth was triggered by people wanting the same experience as the ones portrayed in the movie.

-It’s also imperative to remember that your hotel guests also hold power to write your narratives.
+It's also imperative to remember that your hotel guests also hold the power to write your narratives.
 From the décor of your hotel, amenities, and perks to the interactions they have with your hotel staff, each plays a role in influencing that story that your guests will retell to their friends and families- your potential customers.
 Focus your efforts on treating each customer as the main character of the story and tailor experiences to their needs and wants.

 2. Lead by value not price